The Best of Everything

 people impersonating Ziegfeld Follies stars.
 It’s amazing to think that Norma,

-Jean, and I would all become rather important to MGM in later years.
+Joan, and I would all become rather important to MGM in later years.
 And here we

 were, Joan and I, these two little extras, as part of a human chandelier.
 They